SHCR Investors Have Opportunity to Lead Sharecare, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 28, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).
+LOS ANGELES, May 31, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).

 Class Period: May 10, 2023 – March 28, 2024